Cinch Championships: Andy Murray and Carlos Alcaraz make winning starts as Dan Evans forced to retire

 Andy Murray picked up a crucial win at The Queen's Club; defending champion Carlos Alcaraz also got his Wimbledon preparation off to a strong start with a straight sets win; Watch the Berlin Open and Halle, exclusively live on Sky Sports Tennis this week

-Andy Murray secured a 6-3 3-6 6-3 victory over Alexei Popyrin at the cinch Champions at The Queen's Club, moving him through to the last 16.
+Andy Murray secured a 6-3 3-6 6-3 victory over Alexei Popyrin at the cinch Championships at The Queen's Club, moving him through to the last 16.

 It was a passionate and hard-fought victory for Murray in what was his 1,000th professional tennis match, ramping up the home crowd in front of whom he has won the tournament on five occasions.